apenasrr/mass_videojoin/README.md

 --- Personal grouping criteria, like modules for video course

 ## Notes:
--- Works with video .mp4, .webm, .avi, .ts, .vob, .mov
--- Require ffmpeg enabled on path system variables
+-- Works with video .mp4, .webm, .avi, .ts, .vob, .mov, .mkv, .wmv -- Require ffmpeg enabled on path system variables

 ## How to use
+If it's your first time using the tool
-1. Execute mass_videojoin.py
+1. Execute update_libs.bat

+For the next times
+2. Execute mass_videojoin.bat
-2. Navigate through the iterative menu, applying the ordered steps of the process
+3. Navigate through the iterative menu, applying the ordered steps of the process

 ---
 Do you wish to buy a coffee to say thanks?